116th Cavalry Brigade Combat Team: Shoulder Sleeve Insignia

 Description: On a scarlet disc with a 1/8 in yellow border 2+1/2 in in diameter overall, a yellow sun emitting twelve rays surmounted by a blue horizontal wavy band bearing a yellow gliding snake.

 Symbolism: The wavy band and the snake are taken from the coat of arms of the former organization, the 116th Armored Cavalry Regiment.
 The wavy band and snake represent the Snake River, and refer to the home area of the former organization, the Snake River Valley.
 The sun alludes to the state of Idaho, noted for the beauty of its sunrises.
 The name is taken from Shoshoni Indian words meaning " the sun comes down the mountain" or "it is morning."
 The predominant color, yellow, is representative of Armored Cavalry units.

 Background: The shoulder sleeve insignia was originally approved for the 116th Armored Cavalry Regiment on 9 October 1967.
 The insignia was redesignated and the symbolism revised on 1 September 1989.

-Distinctive Unit Insignia
+Distinctive unit insignia

 A gold color metal and enamel device 1+3/16 in high, consisting of a bundle of five gold arrows, points up, encompassed on either side of the tripartite black scroll passing across the center of the arrows and inscribed "MOVE STRIKE DESTROY" in gold letters; overall in base a red coiled rattlesnake.

 Symbolism: Yellow/gold is the color traditionally associated with Cavalry.
 The coiled rattlesnake epitomizes the unit's motto – capabilities and military preparedness.
 The snake also alludes to the unit's association with the old 116th Armored Cavalry Regiment.
 The five arrows symbolize the unit's five campaign credits during World War II as Field Artillery; scarlet and yellow/gold are the colors associated with Field Artillery.

 Background: The distinctive unit insignia was authorized on 2 May 1989.